 We do not recommend following a Sat Nav.
 Instead follow the brown signs.

-Our restaurant also offers set lunch menus for you to choose in advance, including picnic lunches and morning or afternoon tea at group rates if required.
-Or leave your group to choose which of our catering outlets to visit.
+We have a range of catering outlets so you can leave your group to choose which of our catering outlets to visit.
 They can choose from our licenced Hayloft restaurant, tea parlour and outside tea garden.

 Pricing and Payment

 Entry is free for National Trust members.
 We also offer a free ticket for the group organiser and coach drivers receive free entry as well as a meal voucher.

 Group tickets for non-members are £12.50 for adults and £6.25 for children for entry to the house and garden.
 The 1,200-acre parkland is freely accessible.
 Group visitors also receive a 15% discount voucher to use in the shop if they spend £15.00 or more.

 Payment should be made in one transaction at the ticket office upon arrival.
 We accept cash, credit/debit card and cheque (payable to National Trust).

 On average visitors stay with us for 2.5 hours to explore both the house and gardens.
 We would recommend that you plan to spend at least one hour visiting the house.

 Visiting the garden may also take an hour, but if you have a particular interest it may take longer.
 The gardens are best from March to October.

 In severe weather conditions we may close the property for safety reasons and your group will be contacted as soon as possible if this should affect your visit.

 Wheelchairs are available for loan.
 If required, please let us know in advance.
 The gardens, ground floor of the house, restaurant and shop are all accessible.